* Blog originally published on 8/22/16 was updated on 12/4/20

-For some PTs, one license is all they'll ever need to practice, but what if you want to move, or travel, or just live close to the state border and want to be able to practice there too?
+For some PTs, one license is all they'll ever need to practice.
+But if you want to move, or travel, or just live close to the state border, you’ll want to be able to practice across state lines.

-Getting a PT License in Another State
+PT License Requirements by State

 The time it takes to get a physical therapy license ranges from one week to two months, and while some of the requirements are the same from state to state, some are not.
 For example, California, Washington D.C., Nevada, New Jersey, Tennessee, Mississippi, and Wyoming require fingerprints for licensure.